 Maybe you’re a lot like us here at Field Mag and spend way too much time thinking, daydreaming, and planning your next weekend getaway to a dreamy A-Frame home somewhere far away.
-Over the course of time, the A-Frame has proven itself to be the ultimate escape for those who love the outdoors and good design (we’re raising our hands) and its functional, beautiful design has inspired another wave of popularity today.
+Over the course of time, the A-Frame house has proven itself to be the ultimate escape for those who love the outdoors and good design (we’re raising our hands) and its functional, beautiful design has inspired another wave of popularity today.

 Yet, after all of the fantasizing, owning an A-Frame is simply the most reasonable and ideal way to permanently fill the pyramid-shaped void in your life.
 As it turns out, it’s not too hard, and yes, there are few things to know beforehand, but there’s no arguing that this will change your life for the better.
 So, whether you plan to buy, build, or just want to know a little bit more about why the A-Frame house continues to steal our hearts, this article is for you.